Ninteedo/ClickDeduce/softtest/plan.md

 A custom fetch mock function will be used which will allow the tests to specify the response for each request.
 The tests will then be able to check that the code behaves as expected for each response.

+The overall idea is that if the code makes the correct requests and handles the fake responses correctly, then it should behave correctly with the real server.

 ### Unit Tests

 Similarly to the Scala code, some of the TypeScript code will be highly interdependent, so it will be difficult to fully separate some modules from each other.

 Generally, the behaviour of the action methods is dependent on the functionality of the tree manipulation methods.

+The tree manipulation tests will be a mix of unit and integration tests.
+For example, the behaviour of the undo and redo buttons is a mixture of levels: whether they should be disabled is unit-level, while the effects of them being clicked is integration-level.

 ### Integration Tests